 American Legion National High School Oratorical Contest Scholarship

-The American Legion's National Organization awards the scholarships, which can be used at any college or university in the United States.
-High school students under age 20 are eligible.
+- Scholarships awarded by The American Legion's National Organization can be utilized at any college or university within the U.S.

 - Topic: Contestants must deliver speeches on the U.S. Constitution, emphasizing citizens' duties and responsibilities towards the government.

 - Duration: Main speeches are to be between 8-10 minutes long.
 Additionally, participants must deliver a 3-5 minute speech on an assigned topic.

 - The American Legion Oratorical Contest is one of the most lucrative oratory contests available to high school students in terms of scholarship rewards.

 - For comprehensive information, including the specific rules, deadlines, and guidelines, individuals are advised to check The American Legion's official website.